faradayio/numbers/_posts/2012-06-19-how-to-write-a-great-http-api-client.markdown

 ## Make the API client simple

-Think of your developers and first-timers.
-You don't want your developers to waste time with sign-ups and weird object instantiation patterns.
+Give first-time developers early wins by avoiding signups.
+Don't waste developers' time with weird object instantiation patterns.
 A good API is one that takes very little configuration and setup.
 If I want to run a query, I want to do it with as few lines of code as possible.
 With our carbon gem you can be up and running with a single function call:

 {% highlight ruby %}
     result = Carbon.query('Flight', {
-      :origin_airport => 'MSN', :destination_airport => 'ORD'
+      :origin_airport => 'MSN',
+      :destination_airport => 'ORD'
     })
     puts "Carbon for my cross country flight: #{result.carbon}"
 {% endhighlight %}